I wrote this in Scotland a few years back. Since the elderberries are ripening I thought I’d share it now.

 I am reminded to be gracious.
 I do my best to explain to how to greet the Elder Mother with grace and gratitude, and together, both as children, we ask for a share of her season’s bounty.
 I admire the wistful absence of self consciousness of a 5-year-old.

-Naked limbs laden reach out to us, outstretched, proffering dark fruits that hang like gothic chandeliers.
+Laden limbs reach to us, outstretched, proffering dark fruits that hang like gothic chandeliers.
 We have to stretch to reach to best fruits.
 Delicate umbels soon fill our basket.